mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 Writing tests
 =============

-Writing tests in Codeception involves creating Cest files within the tests/Acceptance directory.
-Each Cest file contains a class with methods that define the test scenarios.
+Writing tests in Codeception involves creating files within the tests/Acceptance directory.
+Each file contains a class with methods that define the test scenarios.

-1. Create a New Test File: Use the following command to generate a new Cest file:
+1. Create a New Test File: Use the following command to generate a new file:

 .. code-block:: bash